penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 class Parent a where
     foo :: a -> IO ()

--- the argument seems unnecessary, but imagine that innerFoo was a function -- which needed inputs to run correctly parentFoo :: Parent a => a -> IO () parentFoo _ = putStrLn "calling Parent.foo"
+parentFoo :: Parent a => a -> IO ()
+parentFoo _ = putStrLn "calling Parent.foo"